Apollo Ghost Review

 Mileage vs Price Comparison

-Applying a $500 price range, with the Ghost ($1,499) sitting in the middle, it ranks comfortably in the top 35% alongside its closest competitor the VSETT 9+R.
+Applying a £500 price range, with the Ghost (£1,499) in the lower end of the pack, narrowly beaten by its closest competitor the VSETT 9+R (40 miles).

 Mileage vs Weight Comparison

 As with the speed to weight comparison, price isn't always the determining factor when it comes to choosing an electric scooter, weight plays a pivotal role too.
 So, if weight is important to you, this next section details which scooters pack the most punch for their size.